In the deep south of Italy, in the heel of the country’s boot, is the region of Puglia. You will fall in love with its sleepy

 1) Avoid the Crowds

 We love Tuscany and Venice and Rome but these rightfully popular tourist destinations can get very crowded.
-Puglia
+Puglia has

 The antipasti, platters of marinated and grilled vegetables, cheeses like the wonderfully oozy burrata, and other tasty